Algorand-Developer-Retreat/WeTrust/README.md

 - Graph Explorer & Scoring

-- Enhancement discussion for Merkle Tree instead of an Array
+- Enhancement: Merkle Tree instead of an Array

+- Enhancement: Instead of Application IDs use label for the project that has a list of the offical Application IDs they use for their different actions

 - ZK proof of relation to not expose Addresses.